sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 **Why Choose Autoregressive Models for Unified Multimodal Model?**

-* **Handling Sequential Data**: Autoregressive models excel at processing and generating sequential data, which is central to many tasks like text, images, and video.

-* **Unified Framework for Multimodal Tasks**: They can integrate different modalities (*e.g.,* text, images, audio) by converting them into a unified sequence of tokens, simplifying model design.
+* **Unified data representation.**: They can integrate different modalities (*e.g.,* text, images, audio) by converting them into a unified sequence of tokens, simplifying model design.

 * **Easier to Scale Up**: Autoregressive models align well with scaling laws, making them easier to scale up in terms of model size, data, and computational resources.

+* **Scalable architecture supported by strong infra**.
+Standing on the shoulders of giants (LLMs).
+Both academia and industry have relatively sufficient experiences on training and scaling AR models, in terms of model size, data, and computational resources.

 **Autoregressive for Vision**.
-The process for generating an image can be broken down pixel-by-pixel or patch-by-patch, where each pixel/patch is conditioned on previously generated content.
-Autoregressive models are simple, interpretable, and effective, but their sequential nature can limit efficiency, particularly for long sequences.
-These characteristics are central to understanding their role in unified multimodal generation tasks.
+The process for generating an image can be broken down pixel-by-pixel or patch-by-patch in a raster-scan order, where each pixel/patch is conditioned on previously generated content.
+Autoregressive models are proven to be simple, interpretable, and effective in processing language.
+Images, however, are not sequential.
+Besides, treading image as a flat sequence means that the auto-regressive sequence length (and the computation) grows quadratically<d-cite key="chang2022maskgit"></d-cite>.
+This misalignment pose challenges of effectiveness of efficiency on AR model, which are central to understanding their role in unified multimodal generation tasks.